hydroo/ramsey-number-5/test-8/README.txt

 - Checkramseygraphcount.hpp: Find results for 5,5,n and confirm the 5,5,n additions from commit 25ceeae in test_test-8.cpp
 - Could print out stats on graph bucketing distribution in uniqueGraphs (Verbose >= 2)
 - Improve gProperties/gDegrees beyond edge and triangle degrees
+  - Try degrees (via mask + popcount on adjacencymatrix (precompute masks at compilation-time)), and then again ?sum?min/max? degrees of neighbors (perhaps recursively multple times).
+    Still need to think through the implementation.
+This should be faster than the current approach and likely more detailed at the same time.
+Plus it would allow recursive application if it proves useful.
   - Maybe entirely new properties like ?orbit lengths?
   - Maybe K_4+: Probably would use subGraphEdgeMasks() and some smarts to find the subgraphs, instead of the hardcoded degree+triangle+empty triangle stuff we do now
 - Read, understand and implement the algorithm from geng - Applications of a technique for labelled enumeration (http://cs.anu.edu.au/~bdm/papers/LabelledEnumeration.pdf)